 CSD-CrossMiner in action: exploring molecular scaffolds for a synthesized MCR library

-Here we summarise a recent paper in which CSD-CrossMiner was used to explore further alternate scaffolds of a synthesized library of drug-like compounds based on a little explored multicomponent reaction (MCR).
+Here we summarise a recent paper by Dr Markella Konstantinidou and co-workers in which CSD-CrossMiner was used to explore further alternate scaffolds of a synthesized library of drug-like compounds based on a little explored multicomponent reaction (MCR).

 Summary